cmlegault/R3/README.md

 # R3
 Recognizing Random Residuals

-This is a work in progress.
-Trying to set up game to see how well people can identify random vs biased residuals in age composition bubble plots.
+Think you can identify random vs biased residuals in age composition bubble plots?
+Try this Shiny app game to see.